sasa-radovanovic/ff-flight-diary/README.md

 ### Use cases and printscreens

 Application-go-through is available at the following link.
-You can find all screens available, use cases, and detailed description.
+You can find all screens available, use cases, and detailed description on the [following link](http://sasa-radovanovic.github.io/).

 ### Tests